ippontech/blog-usa/posts/exploring-iot-infrastructure-support-in-aws-part2.md

 Firstly, I needed to have some way of connecting to the device.
 This required the usual download of drivers, unloading/loading of kernel modules and debugging of serial access.
 Although this is not the focus of this post, I have a couple of resources in the final section if need some tips.

-From experiments I've compiled a generic setup.
+From experiments I have compiled a generic setup.
 It will differ slightly depending device but typically be what you follow with any of the sample projects provided by AWS, MongooseOS or MicroPython.

 ## Generic Steps:

 1. Download software (RTOS, Greengrass, MongooseOS, MicroPython)
-2. Configure Toolchain/IDE to for the device
+2. Configure Toolchain/IDE for the device
 3. Configure project/code with AWS and WiFi settings for connectivity
 4. Configure IoT credentials/IAM roles (keys for TLS mutual authentication) on both the device and AWS
 5. Install the firmware on the device